 You may often come across various theories and questions that may confuse you during your pregnancy.
 For example, “Is an eclipse harmful during pregnancy?” is a common one.
 Eclipses occur when the sun is partially or fully blocked by the moon moving between it and the earth or when the moon is blocked out when the earth’s shadow moves over it.

 However, people still debate about whether it negatively affects a pregnant woman.
 Pregnancy is a wonderful journey of fostering a new life inside you—and it comes with many responsibilities.
-You often try to do what’s best for your growing baby, which may stress you out, especially if you are pregnant for the first time.
+You often try to do what’s best for the development of your fetus, which may stress you out, especially if you are pregnant for the first time.
 Moreover, the unending advice from near and dear ones can add to the confusion and anxiety.

 Read this post to understand the myths and facts surrounding eclipses and pregnant women.
 We also provide some scientific facts wherever applicable.